-Title Resist Degree of recognition National Media name/outlet BBC Radio 4 Media type Radio Country United Kingdom Date 4/02/18 Description In this monthly series, broadcaster and acclaimed historical novelist Sarah Dunant, delves into the past to help frame the present, bringing to life worlds that span the centuries.
+Title Resist Degree of recognition National Media name/outlet BBC Radio 4 Media type Radio Country/Territory United Kingdom Date 4/02/18 Description In this monthly series, broadcaster and acclaimed historical novelist Sarah Dunant, delves into the past to help frame the present, bringing to life worlds that span the centuries.

 This month Sarah is looking at antibiotic resistance.
 As health professions working today consider how to tackle a looming crisis, Sarah's historians look to the past for lessons that may help us cope with a world where diseases we thought were curable are back in existence.
 Sarah and guests examine how history shows us that diseases can pose a challenge not only to our health but to society because of the prejudices and lack of cooperation they can expose.